OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 	                    iotype='in', required=True)
         model = Instance(Component, desc='Model to be executed.', \
 	                    iotype='in', required=True)

 In this example, we have two inputs that are Instances.
-The one called model is of type *Component*, which means that this component actually takes another Component as input.
+The one called model is of type *Component*, which means that this component takes another Component as input.
 Similarly, the one called recorder is of type *object*.
-In Python, object is the ultimate base class for any object, so this input can actually take anything.
-(Note: it is still possible to create a class that doesn't inherit from *object* as its base class, but this is not considered good form.)
+In Python, object is the ultimate base class for any object, so this input can take anything.
+(It is still possible to create a class that doesn't inherit from *object* as its base class, but this is not considered good form.)

 The attribute *required* is used to indicate whether the object that plugs into